sigia-com/slgl/README.md

 }'
 ```

-Executing that request results in following response:
+Executing that request results in the following response:
 ```json
 {
   "responses": [